 Why you’re going to love it

 Although I’m not sure you can go too wrong with this marriage-made-in-heaven trio of flavours, I didn’t want to end up with a regular banana bread packaged up in a different way.

 I wanted something with the texture of a proper two-tiered cake.
 And while I’m not usually one to blow my own trumpet, I have to say that I think I nailed it!

-So this cake could be a banana peanut butter cake with chocolate, a chocolate banana cake with peanut butter, or whatever you want to call it.
+So this cake could be a banana peanut butter cake with chocolate, a peanut butter cake with banana and chocolate, or whatever you want to call it.

-The cake has a nice firm structure, like all good sandwich cakes should, but it isn’t in the least bit dry.
+The cake has a nice firm structure, like all good sandwich cakes should, but it’s nice and moist.

 Then there’s the icing on the cake … erm, that’d be the frosting!
 More peanut butter and more chocolate – nothing to complain about there.

 This cake is on the sweeter side, but I’ve reduced the sugar in the cake batter since posting my original version.
 If you’d like to reduce it even more, go ahead!
 Readers have done the experimenting for me.
 Start with 25% and see how you go.

 About the cake ingredients